pagadesantosh/all_about_front_end/react/12_Virtual DOM is not what you think!.md

   <br/>

  - **Efficient Diffing Algorithm**:
-   - The Virtual DOM employs a diffing algorithm that efficiently ***identifies differences between the old and the new Virtual DOM trees***.
+   - The Virtual DOM employs a diffing algorithm that efficiently <ins>**identifies differences between the old and the new Virtual DOM trees**</ins>.
    - By pinpointing the exact changes needed, it ***minimizes the operations required to update the real DOM***.
   <br/>